Liechtenstein

 Birth trajectory

-The birth trajectory starting from 2024 indicates a significant decline in annual births, dropping from 341 in that year to 170 by 2082, representing a 50% decrease.
-Continuing this trend, births would diminish by 75% by 2140 and fall sharply by 90% to just 34 births in 2217, assuming migration does not affect these numbers.
+The birth pattern observed in 2024 suggests a significant decline in total births over the coming centuries, with numbers dropping from 341 in 2024 to 170 by 2082, marking a 50% decrease.
+Looking further ahead, births are projected to fall by 75% by 2140, and reach a 90% decrease by 2217, resulting in just 34 births, assuming migration does not influence these trends.

 Childlessness rate (TCR)

-The lifetime childlessness rate (TCR) in Liechtenstein reached 35.0% in 2024, marking an increase of 3.5 percentage points from the previous year, 2023.
-This rate has been on an upward trend over the last five years, with the average between 2020 and 2024 standing at 31.1%.
-Comparing the current figure to this five-year baseline shows a rise of approximately 3.9 percentage points.
-Internationally, Liechtenstein holds the 27th position among 38 countries, while within Europe, it ranks 20th out of 31.
+In 2024, the lifetime childlessness rate (TCR) in Liechtenstein stands at 35.0%, marking an increase of 3.5 percentage points since 2023.
+The trend over the last five years has been upward, with the average rate from 2020 to 2024 at 31.1%.
+This means the current figure exceeds the early 2020s average by approximately 3.9 percentage points.
+When compared with other nations worldwide, Liechtenstein holds the 27th position out of 38 countries, and within Europe, it ranks 20th among 31 countries.

 | Year | TCR | Year | TCR |